Living up to the hype: Dressel wins 1st individual gold

 Ledecky took the final leg for the Americans, diving into the water in third place — nearly 2 seconds behind Li and also trailing Australia's Leah Neale.
 She quickly zipped by Neale and closed the gap significantly on Li, but couldn't quite catch her at the end.

 China's surprising win denied both Ledecky and Ariarne Titmus another gold medal.
-After winning both the 200 and 400 free individual titles, the Terminator led off for the Australia but was a bit sluggish; she was second to Yang with a time more than a second slower than her gold medal performance in the 200. .
+After winning both the 200 and 400 free individual titles, the Terminator led off for Australia but was a bit sluggish; she was more than a second slower than her gold medal performance in the 200.

 Ledecky had finished second to Titmus in the 400 and didn't even win a medal in the 200, finally claiming her first Tokyo gold in the debut of the women's 1,500 free.

-Germany’s Florian Wellbrock snatched the lead from Italy’s Gregorio Paltrinieri on the final flip, with Finke lurking back in fourth.

-But the American turned on the speed at the end of the 16-lap race, passing all three swimmers ahead of him to take the gold.
+Making the final turn in fourth, he turned on the speed at the end of the 16-lap race, passing all three swimmers ahead of him to take the gold.
 Finke's final 50 was 26.39 — nearly 2 seconds faster than anyone else.

-“I had no idea I was going to do that,” Finke said.

-His winning time was 7:41.87, just 0.24 ahead of Paltrinieri.
-Mykhailo Romanchuk of Ukraine touched in 7:42.33 to take the bronze, knocking Wellbrock back to fourth.
+“I had no idea I was going to do that,” said Finke, whose winning time of 7:41.87 was just 0.24 ahead of Italy’s Gregorio Paltrinieri, with Mykhailo Romanchuk of Ukraine (7:42.33) taking the bronze.

-The men’s 800 freestyle was added to the Olympic program for these games, marking the first time that approximate distance was contested by the men since there was an 880-yard race at the 1904 St. Louis Games.

 Mirroring Finke’s finish, albeit over a much shorter distance, Stubblety-Cook rallied on the final lap to pass Arno Kamminga of the Netherlands, who went out fast but couldn't quite hang on.

-The winning time was an Olympic record of 2:06.38, giving the team from Down Under its fifth gold of the swimming competition — and its first men's breaststroke gold since Ian O’Brien at the 1964 Tokyo Games.
+The winning time was an Olympic-record 2:06.38, giving the team from Down Under its fifth gold of the swimming competition — and its first men's breaststroke gold since Ian O’Brien at the 1964 Tokyo Games.

 Stubblety-Cook was surprised as anyone to be standing on the top step of podium.